islam-nassar/lava/README.md

            ...

        └───unlabelled
-           └───UNKNOWN_CLASS (this directory can be empty if all the labels are used, i.e. in a fully supervised setting) │   <australian_terrier_train_xx>.jpeg
+           └───UNKNOWN_CLASS (this directory can be empty if all the labels are used, e.g. fully supervised setting) │   <australian_terrier_train_xx>.jpeg
              │   <egyptian_cat_train_xx>.jpeg
              │   <badger_train_xx>.jpeg